-Where surpluses are generated this is to cover repayments on loans (as a result of increased borrowing) and to rebuild reserves.
-Council expects to not meet the balanced budget benchmark in the first year.
-This is a result of our proposal to reduce the level of general rates increases in years one and two, with the first year of this impacting on the balanced budget benchmark.
+Where surpluses are generated, this is to cover repayments on loans (as a result of increased borrowing) and to rebuild reserves.
+Council expects to not meet the balanced budget benchmark in years two and three of the plan.
+This is a result of our proposal to reduce the level of general rates increases over the first three years, with a small impact on the balanced budget benchmark.

 Doing this helps to lessen the impact of average rate increases due to asset revaluations and the completion of large wastewater capital works.
-We plan to recover this reduction in years three and four of the plan.
+We plan to recover this reduction subsequent years of the plan.